23 FAQs about ownership issues.

 - Can different shareholders have different rights?

-- As a minority shareholder, am I protected against being treated unfairly?
+- Am I protected against being treated unfairly as a minority shareholder?

 - Are there any key proportions of shares that affect my rights?

-- If an outside investor takes shares in the company, would my rights be affected?
+- Would my rights be affected if an outside investor takes shares in the company?

 - Can I prevent shares being sold to other investors?